Quillan can be easily reached from no fewer than six airports —

 Travel from Carcassonne

 From the airport, you’ll need to catch the shuttle bus (navette) or a taxi from the airport to the central railway station in Carcassonne.
 A taxi from Carcassonne airport to Quillan would cost approx. 90-110€ (up to 50€ more at night or on Sundays).
 It may also be possible to arrange a private shuttle from the airport through aerobus.
 From the central railway station, there are a few direct trains each day, and other options including buses and changes in Limoux.
 A direct bus or train takes anything from an hour to an hour-and-a-half.
 There is a 1-Euro train/bus from Carcassonne to Quillan (on the timetable, trains are indicated by ‘ter’ and buses by the bus symbol; both have the same stops.
 If you can get on the train, you have pleasant views of the countryside between Carcassonne and Quillan).
 Alternatively, you can check and/or book trains from Carcassonne to Quillan in advance on the Voyages-SNCF website and have your tickets delivered to your home before you leave.
-There is also the option of the Number 53 bus from Carcassonne to Quillan.
 From Quillan railway/bus station, the house is a five-minute walk.

 Travel from Perpignan

 To get to Quillan from Perpignan airport, you will need to catch the direct bus (there is only one per day) or alternatively take a shuttle bus or taxi from the airport to the Gare Routiere Départementale in the centre of Perpignan and then catch a bus from there.
 It may also be possible to arrange a private shuttle from the airport through aerobus.
-The bus (from the airport or from the central railway station) is Number 100 and costs just 1 Euro.
-There is a pdf version of the bus timetable online (or you can search the online timetable by selecting Perpignan and Quillan in the list boxes).
+The bus (from the airport or from the central railway station) is Number 500 and costs just 1 Euro.
+There is a pdf version of the bus timetable online.

 Travel from Toulouse